ahalbert/raku-itertools/README.md

 Copyright (c) 2016 Armand Halbert.
 All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-Perl6 is distributed under the GNU GPL.
+This program is free software; you can redistribute it and/or modify it under the terms in LICENSE.

 Prerequisites
 -------------